ckswilliams/modOpenREM/docs/i_displaynames.rst

    Example of the page for updating a display name and user defined modality

-You change multiple rows at once.
+You can change multiple rows at once.
 For display names you may wish to do this if a system has a software upgrade, for example, as this will generate a new default display name for studies carried out after the software upgrade has taken place.
 The studies from these will be grouped together as a single entry on the OpenREM homepage and individual modality pages.